axoflow/axosyslog-core-docs/content/chapter-destinations/destination-s3/_index.md

 | Type:    | string |
 | Default: |  |

 *Description:* The [AWS region](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) to use when writing the bucket.
 This should normally be the same region where the bucket is created.
 This option implies an API endpoint [`url()`](#url).
-For providers other than AWS or custom API endpoints use the `url()` option.
+For providers other than AWS, or for custom API endpoints, use the `url()` option.

 ## secret-key()